 We may not succeed in scaling up our production processes for ACT and/or biologics for pivotal trials and/or commercial supply.
 We may need a larger scale manufacturing process for any TCR Bispecifics molecule than we have planned, depending on the dose and regimen that is to be determined in our Phase 1 and future Phase 2 studies.
 Any changes in our manufacturing processes, including those utilized by our CMOs, as a result of scaling up may result in the need to obtain additional regulatory approvals.
-Difficulties in achieving commercial-scale production or the need for additional regulatory approval of our product candidates and ultimately affect our success.
+Difficulties in achieving commercial-scale production or the need for additional regulatory approvals could delay the development and regulatory approval of our product candidates and ultimately affect our success.